openmobilehub/omh-maps/README.md

 It contains all your basic maps and location functions like displaying a marker, map gestures, getting current location and more.
 Additionally a fragment `OmhMapFragment` is provided, this fragment manages the life cycle of the map.

-**Disclaimer:** This is a tool in development, it could change some implementation details in the future.

 ### Map fragment
 `OmhMapFragment` is the simplest way to place a map in an application.
 Being a fragment, this component can be added to an activity's layout file simply with the XML below.